Fraud Detection

 Drift Detection

-• Class-imbalanced Data - Fraud use cases suffer from highly imbalanced data.
-Users can specify model weights on a global or event level to improve drift detection.
+• Drift with class-imbalance - Fraud detection models suffer from highly imbalanced data between the minority class (fraud) and the majority class (not fraud).
+With Fiddler, users can specify class weights on a global or event level to improve drift detection within the minority class.
 Please see more information in Class-Imbalanced Data.

 • Feature Impact - Tells us the contribution of features to the model's prediction, averaged over the baseline dataset.
 The contribution is calculated using random ablation feature impact.

-• Prediction Drift Impact - A heuristic calculated by taking the product of Feature Impact and Feature Drift.
+• Prediction/Output Drift Impact - A heuristic calculated by taking the product of Feature Impact and Feature Drift.
 The higher the score the more this feature contributed to the prediction value drift.

 Performance Metrics